Which should I use on my exterior: Paint or Stain?

 Many homeowners understand that exterior painting results in freshening up the look of your home, but did you also know that applying exterior paint or stain to your home protects the wood from decay and harsh weather?
 Let’s dig in:

-Stain and paint not only beautify your home, but they also protect it.
+Stain and paint not only beautify your home, but also protect it.

 New England’s climate is notoriously harsh to our houses.
 Boston summers tend to be hot, causing the sun to fade and degrade our homes.
 Because our winters are cold, windy, and wet, our homes take even more of a beating.
 Applying a paint or stain every 5-7 years is integral to maintaining the integrity of the wood on your South Shore and Boston-area home.

-What will happen if I don’t paint or stain my home’s exterior?
+What will happen if I don’t paint or stain my wood home’s exterior?

 If wood is left raw, it will gray and rot.
 Paint or stain protects your wood siding and prolongs its life.